StarLoco/StarLoco-Login/README.md

 - Community

 ## Requirements
 To be able to run this project, you'll need to be sure your computer has :
-- Java - JRE 8
+- Java - JRE/JDK 8
-- MySQL - Version 8
+- MariaDB - Version 10 / MySQL - Version 8

 ## Usage

-There's "bin" folder where you'll find all the stuff you need to make it run.

 Create a database named "starloco_login", then execute "login.sql".

-Finally, run "start.bat" under bin folder.
+Finally, run "start.bat".

 ## Contribute